-dagster-deltalake integration reference#
+dagster-deltalake integration reference

-This reference page provides information for working with dagster-deltalake features that are not covered as part of the Using Dagster with Delta Lake tutorial.
+features that are not covered as part of the Using Delta Lake with Dagster tutorial.

-Selecting specific columns in a downstream asset#
+Selecting specific columns in a downstream asset

 Sometimes you may not want to fetch an entire table as the input to a downstream asset.
 With the Delta Lake I/O manager, you can select specific columns to load by supplying metadata on the downstream asset.